String Quartet No. 2 (Schubert): Movements

 The autograph was widely scattered, and hence the first edition in the Alte Gesamt-Ausgabe only gives the first and third movements, as well as the second half of the finale in the critical report.
-The remainder was only discovered much later by Maurice J. E. Brown, who edited the complete work for publication.
+The remainder was only discovered much later (in the Otto Taussig collection at Lund University in Malmo) by Maurice J. E. Brown, who edited the complete work for publication.